May 16-20, 2018

 - Cancellations must be made in writing for consideration of any reimbursement or credit.

-- Full refunds will be honored when received prior to (date to be announced).
+- Full refunds will be honored when received prior to May 4, 2018.

 All participants will receive a confirmation email.
 If a class that you registered for has a pre-course assignment, it will be mailed to you prior to the required start date.